nativewind/react-native-css/CONTRIBUTING.md

 - Review the documentation to make sure it looks good.
 - Follow the pull request template when opening a pull request.
 - For pull requests that change the API or implementation, discuss with maintainers first by opening an issue.

+_Do not create pull requests for these reasons:_

+- Changing the scripts to work in non-bash environments

 ## Development notes